-These cars pose a number of risks, and are not always a wise investment.
+These cars pose several risks and are not always a wise investment.
 In some cases, however, it’s possible to restore the vehicle enough to sell it for a profit.
 Here’s what you need to know before you attempt to repair a flooded vehicle in Mississippi.

 Why Flooded Cars Are a Problem

-A flood can quickly destroy even a brand new, well-made vehicle.
+A flood can quickly destroy even a brand-new, well-made vehicle.
 The damage, however, is not always visible.
 Once the car dries out, it might look perfectly fine, even though there’s mold growing in the seats, the frame of the vehicle is rusted, the seats and seatbelts are unstable, or the engine is irreversibly damaged.
 Unscrupulous sellers may even attempt to conceal the fact that a car is a flooded car.
 Even if you know it’s a flooded car, though, you can’t rely on a visual inspection alone.
-Many flooded cars look fine, and their fine appearance conceals much deeper issues that drastically lower the value of the car, render it unstable in a car accident, or that even make it unstable to drive.
+Many flooded cars look fine, and their fine appearance conceals much deeper issues that drastically lower the value of the car, rendering it unstable in a car accident, or even making it unstable to drive.